Self-intersection Number of Negative Curves on Fermat Surfaces: Introduction

-Other strategies to prove the Bounded Negativity Conjecture include investigating the non-isomorphic surjective endomorphisms or establishing dominance by other surfaces that have bounded negativity \cite[Prop.2.1]{BauHarKnuKueMueRouSze1307}, exploring the birational invariance of bounded negativity and the $H$-constant \cite{BauDirHarHuiLunPokSze1501}, using the equivalence between bounded negativity and the boundedness of the denominators in the Zariski decomposition \cite{BauPokSch1712}, discussing the weighted Bounded Negativity Conjecture \cite{LafPok2001,GalMonMor2408}, and studying the connections between the Bounded Negativity Conjecture and other unsolved problems, such as SHGH conjecture or the bounded cohomology conjecture \cite{BauBocCooDirDumHarJabKnuKueMirRoeSchZse1205,CilKnuLesLozMirMusTes1708}.
+Other strategies to prove the Bounded Negativity Conjecture include investigating the non-isomorphic surjective endomorphisms or establishing dominance by other surfaces that have bounded negativity \cite[Prop.2.1]{BauHarKnuKueMueRouSze1307}, exploring the birational invariance of bounded negativity and the $H$-constant \cite{BauDirHarHuiLunPokSze1501}, using the equivalence between bounded negativity and the boundedness of the denominators in the Zariski decomposition \cite{BauPokSch1712}, discussing the weighted Bounded Negativity Conjecture \cite{LafPok2001,GalMonMor2408,GalMonPer2501}, and studying the connections between the Bounded Negativity Conjecture and other unsolved problems, such as SHGH conjecture or the bounded cohomology conjecture \cite{BauBocCooDirDumHarJabKnuKueMirRoeSchZse1205,CilKnuLesLozMirMusTes1708}.

 However, despite providing invaluable insights in understanding the Bounded Negativity Conjecture, these methods either deal with only very special cases, e.g., rational surfaces or K3 surfaces, or just offer general frameworks that reduce the conjecture to other open questions.
-They rely on general formulas, such as the adjunction formula and Riemann-Roch formula, to establish bounds for the intersection number $C^2$ of a reduced and irreducible curve $C$, without using specific information about $C$, such as its equation.
+They rely on general formulae, such as the adjunction formula and Riemann-Roch formula, to establish bounds for the intersection number $C^2$ of a reduced and irreducible curve $C$, without using specific information about $C$, such as its equation.
+In addition, the negativity bound, even if exists, remains implicit in most cases.

 Can we estimate $C^2$ from the equation of the curve $C$?
-Can we give a concrete example of a surface with the Bounded Negativity by doing explicit computation through the defining equations of the surface?
+Can we give a concrete example of a surface with the Bounded Negativity by performing explicit computation through the defining equation of the surface, thereby yielding an explicit negativity bound?

 To explore these questions, we consider smooth surfaces in $\bb{P}^3$, and give the following conjecture.

 \begin{conj} For any $d\geq1$, there exists a constant $c_d$ that depends only on $d$ such that all smooth surfaces of degree $d$ in $\bb{P}^3$ have negativity bound $c_d$. \end{conj}